2230813/Unix-Final-Project/README.md

 Unfortunately, on our final command, we ran into an error.
 Despite spending time trying to solve the problem, we could not find a solution.

 ![](error.png)

+### Read the Unix Project PDF for the final report.